 Watts per gallon made rough sense when everyone used similar fluorescent tubes.
 Modern LEDs vary wildly in efficiency and optics.
 A premium fixture can deliver the same PAR as a budget bar with far fewer watts.
 A cheap bar may need more watts and still deliver patchy coverage.
 Comparing fixtures by PAR at your depth (or by reputable PAR maps) beats comparing box wattage.
 Too much light from a strong fixture without a timer and ramp can bleach corals or fuel algae just as fast as the right PAR with a sloppy schedule.

 Light falls off with depth faster than most people expect.
-A tall tank needs more headroom in the recommendation than a shallow one for the same PAR at the substrate.
-Marine water and tinted blackwater absorb more light than clear freshwater, so effective PAR at depth can be lower than in a bright white tank.
+A tall tank needs more fixture output than a shallow one for the same PAR at the target point.
+Tannins, suspended particles, dirty covers, and turbidity can reduce transmission; salinity alone is not modeled as a fixed percentage loss.
 Raising a fixture several inches above the glass can cost a lot of PAR at the bottom unless the optic is designed for that height.
 Wide strips tend to spread light evenly; pendants and narrow beams can punch the center and leave corners dim unless you add a second source or plan the scape around the hotspot.

 Run every tank on a timer.
 Consistent photoperiod beats eyeballing the switch.
 If algae shows up, shorten duration or intensity before you assume the fixture is wrong.